dj-betts/Capstone2/README.md

 - *Target:* any BI analysis they don't have the budget to explore
 - *Resources:* I'd have to find a business owner or BI team leader.
 I know a few, but haven't initiated.
 - *Obstacles:* Can I do this?
 I know Josh has don't that?
 Could I offer that for free?
 Is that weird?

+-**Nate Silver idea**
+- *Features:* historical polling and election data for incumbant presidents
+- *Target:* what is the advantage of being the incumbant in presidential elections.
+How much does an incumbant beat his odds?
+- *Resources:* historical polling and election date
+- *Obstacles:* I'm interested in the election/polling data that is available on 538.
+I wanted to do something about voter supressiong and comparting polling sentament of communities vs. how they vote.
+Is there a similar trend based on communities that historically experience voter supression?
+I'm not sure how legit the data would be for how communities actually voted. that may be based on exit polling which may not be iid of polling data like election data might be.

 ## I really have no preference.